manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example update -->

 UPDATE changes [row-wise](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages) attribute values of existing documents in a specified table with new values.
-Note that you can't update contents of a fulltext field or a columnar attribute.
+Note that you can't update the contents of a fulltext field or a columnar attribute.
 If there's such a need, use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md).

-Attribute updates are supported for RT, PQ and plain tables.
+Attribute updates are supported for RT, PQ, and plain tables.
 All attribute types can be updated as long as they are stored in the [traditional row-wise storage](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages).

-**Note that document id cannot be updated.**
+Note that the document ID cannot be updated.

-**Note that when you update an attribute, its [secondary index](../../Server_settings/Searchd.md#secondary_indexes) gets disabled, so consider [replacing](../../Data_creation_and_modification/Updating_documents/REPLACE.md) the document instead.**
+Note that when you update an attribute, its [secondary index](../../Server_settings/Searchd.md#secondary_indexes) gets disabled, so consider [replacing](../../Data_creation_and_modification/Updating_documents/REPLACE.md) the document instead.

 <!-- intro -->
 ##### SQL: